GoogleCloudPlatform/document-ai-samples/bq-connector/README.md

   --processor_id PROCESSOR_ID
-                        The id of the processor to be used --async_output_folder ASYNC_OUTPUT_FOLDER --custom_fields CUSTOM_FIELDS
+                        The id of the processor to be used --async_output_folder ASYNC_OUTPUT_FOLDER --write_extraction_result
+                        Indicates if raw results of extraction should be written to GCS --extraction_output_bucket EXTRACTION_OUTPUT_BUCKET --custom_fields CUSTOM_FIELDS
                         Custom field dictionary to union with the resulting dictionary for BigQuery